 - Current impact of the disability on taking the GMAT exam

-- A rationale to explain why the accommodation is necessary relative to the disability
+- A reason explaining why the accommodation is necessary relative to the disability

 - Documentation as described by disability type: